 The companies that are useful, conscious and agile will be just fine — that is not a bad disruption either!

-As another example, I am so so proud of team @dybrkr for their agility and adapting quickly while their early morning dance parties in 27 cities around the world were halted.
-They held their first global LIVE dance party online yesterday and sold 3000 tickets to a tearful and grateful community — it was incredible to watch and be a part of (their next one is in two weeks btw — check out @dybrkr for details!)
+As another example, I am so so proud of team Daybreaker for their agility and adapting quickly while their early morning dance parties in 27 cities around the world were halted.
+They held their first global LIVE dance party online yesterday and sold 3000 tickets to a tearful and grateful community — it was incredible to watch and be a part of (their next one is in two weeks by the way — check out Daybreaker for details!).
 Their company and experience are essential in my opinion to keeping people happy and connected, moving their bodies and seeing the world through a lens of beauty and mischief.

 Moreover, businesses like these will stay afloat because their community will make sure that it keeps going, which is also a testament to the strength of the business.
 It’s even a great thing for the businesses that don’t make it because they will be forced to level up and rethink the way they do business altogether and focus on the things that are essential for humans and the planet.
 Change is always clunky, hard, painful, resentful, frustrating in the beginning but magic and the freedom of a new, even more thoughtful and conscious path is always around the corner.
 I am so excited to see the New Guard coming up.